LIHEAP and weatherization services in Illinois.

 However, these are not the only options available to residents.
 Many people who receive assistance from LIHEAP also benefit from the Percentage of Income Payment Plan (PIPP), Reconnection Assistance, and Furnace Repairs or Replacements.
 Read more on your options and these resources below.

-With many families in Illinois struggling due to the weak economy and escalating heating costs, the LIHEAP program can help people free up money for other basic living needs.
-The government grants can help force residents from having to decide between buying food, paying their rent, or paying for needed medications.
-The energy program will provide qualified applicants with a one-time cash benefit that is used for paying heating bills.
-The amount paid is based on four primary criteria, including the applicant壮 income, location in Illinois, household size, and fuel type.
+The LIHEAP program can help people pay their utility bills, in particular during the winter and summer.
+The government grants will provide qualified applicants with a one-time cash benefit that is used for paying heating bills or even fixing an HVAC system or furnace.
+LIHEAP can also help pay cooling or AC bills for seniors or the vulnerable during the summer.
+The amount paid is based on four primary criteria, including the applicant’s income, location in Illinois, household size, and fuel type.
 There are a few main types of aid provided.

-Standard energy bill assistance - A one time grant payment will be applied to the heating bills of all income eligible households.
+Standard LIHEAP energy bill assistance - A one time grant payment will be applied to the heating bills of all income eligible households.
 You need to prove your need for help, and this is available to both renters and homeowners in Illinois.
+Community action will help people apply, and get energy bill help from Illinois community action.

 Illinois can also provide for furnace assistance or repairs.
 This component of LIHEAP will be provided to those low income households that qualify for reconnection assistance, but do not have a heating supply or operating furnace for their home.
 What can be paid for includes repair, tune-up, or the replacement of a furnace.